musicnova/katacoda-scenarios/ru-nifi-tutorial/step1.md

-To start mesosctl, run `./mesosctl`{{execute}}.
+To start mesosccl, run `./mesosccl`{{execute}}.

-This will download the latest mesosctl Docker image, and start it afterwards.
+This will download the latest mesosccl Docker image, and start it afterwards.